CSC207-UofT/course-project-0xta1l/phase2/design_document.md

 ### Design Patterns Implemented ###

-Our group has mainly implemented design pattern: the template design pattern.
+Our group has mainly implemented design pattern: the template design pattern for phase 2.

 **Template Design Pattern**